learn-co-students/SENG-LIVE-101121/phase-4/03-client-server-comm-2/yelp-clone/EXERCISE.md

 1. [ ] Users can edit an existing review.
 Make sure that users can only edit the content attribute.

 - What HTTP verb is required?
-'PATCH'
-- What will the defined path be? 'reviews/:id'
+- What will the defined path be?
-- What controller and action is responsible for handling this request? 'reviews#update'
+- What controller and action is responsible for handling this request?
 - What should the strong params include?

 To complete this exercise: